RIKEN-RCCS/lens3/v1/doc/design.md

 __MinIO behavior__: MinIO refuses a connection by ECONNRESET (Connection reset by peer) at a high load (not too high), instead of an expected 503 reply.

+__Accepting pool creation in busy situations__: Lens3 accepts creation
+of a pool even if it cannot start MinIO due to busyness of the server.
+It is to display the error condition in the UI's "minio_state" slot.